Payne325/Talks/bongosero/Games Wales/GamesWalesTalk.md

   - Once we have our scaled bounding box, the game uses the x component of the centre point of the box and sets the player character's x to match.
 (Remember, we're only moving along one axis, like in space invaders).

 ## How did it go?
 Well it certainly works in the back room in my house.
-I've had a lot of fun playing it when testing.
+I've had a lot of fun playing it when testing... until I whacked my knee.
-I didn't consider a few things:
+I did discover that I hadn't considered a few things:

 - Distance of player to camera (this only really occurred to me when preparing to demonstrate this here)
--
+  - If you move further away from the camera you end up being able to get more precise movement.
+  - You can also reach the edges much easier due to the way the bounding box centre is used, the smaller the box, the easier the centre can reach the sides of the screen.
+- If I also wanted to take this further, I'd need to think about setting up some sort of calibration routine to make sure the movement of the character is consistent for different screen size ratios and people sit at different distances away from the camera.

 ## Lessons Learned
 Lessons learned about Rust:
 - Its fast
 - Compiler guarantees memory safety
 - Community is young, not lots of libraries to use

 Lessons learned about face detection for games:
--
+- Multiple means of detecting faces with various trade offs in accuracy and speed
+- Neural network approach excellent for using face to move a character in 2D
+  - But without using a premade model, gathering relevant data could be potentially difficult

 Lessons learned about Bongos:
 - They're fun to slap
 - Software developers like to write programs that use them fairly early on in a programming language's life.
+- Official adapter *probably* doesn't support the clap sensor.

+Lessons learned about camera based gameplay:
+- Calibration is key to having a polished product
+- For fast paced gameplay, you need space.
+- Its relatively straightforward to add the controls to a game.

 ## I need a volunteer
  *Get someone to try the game*